Wyliemaster/gddocs/docs/resources/server/hashes.md

 - The last digit of the level ID
 - The stars the level awards
 - The amount of coins in the level
-- 0 if the level has unverified coins, 1 if verified

 Salt: `xI25fpAapCQg`